 Quirky tees splashed with over the top printed graphics are the staples of Undercover.
 Once widespread in 90’s fashion in Tokyo, Undercover has grown into one of the most prominent and most respected labels in the streetwear industry.
 Alongside its fashion-forward luxe sportswear, Undercover’s pieces are also heavily influenced by UK punk.
 A favorite sub-culture of its founder, Jun Takahashi.

 Deeply rooted in the heart of streetwear culture, HUF got its start in the early 90s.
 Since it has only gone from strength to strength.
 Following a stint with Stussy, New York native, Keith Hufnagel launched his namesake label in San Francisco.
 HUF quickly became a one-stop-shop of all things skate and surf at the bay.
 Now, stocked all over the world it is considered one of the most iconic streetwear labels.

 Known for incorporating activism into its clothing designs, Obey has deep roots in the counterculture of skating and punk.
 Artist, Shepard Fairey founded the label in 2001 as an extension of his artistic works.
 The clothing aligns with Fairey’s populist views and serves as another canvas for him to convey his agenda.
 The label has been incredibly popular since its inception and remains a stable of the streetwear industry.

 New York footwear creator, Ronnie Fieg is the brainchild behind Kith.
-The multifaceted label boasts a retail space which houses some of the most coveted names in the sneaker and streetwear world.
+The multifaceted label boasts a retail space that houses some of the most coveted names in the sneaker and streetwear world.
 And also, it’s a standalone label.
 Keith is best known for it’s logo-heavy, urban garments and limited-run of collaborations, with some pretty unexpected brands.
 Team-ups have included Bugaboo, the luxury pram manufacturer, and even Coca-Cola.
 More recently, however, the label teamed up with Tommy Hilfiger to produce a nostalgia-laden capsule collection for Autumn/Winter 18.

 Undefeated is a premium sneaker and streetwear boutique.
 Based in Los Angeles, California, it has quickly cemented itself as the go-to destination for street style pieces and gear all over the globe.
 Founded by James Bond and Eddie Cruz undefeated frequently collaborates with the likes of A Bathing Ape, Champion, Neighborhood, Wtaps, Adidas, ASICS, Converse, Nike and Vans.